AI for construction

 Who is AI for construction best for?

-AI for construction is best for Australian residential and commercial construction owners, trades-business operators with 5 to 50 staff, and project managers with a repeated workflow, a clear human owner, and enough examples to teach the AI employee what good work looks like.
+AI for construction is best for Australian residential and commercial construction owners, trades-business operators with 5 to 50 staff, and project managers with repeated work, a clear human owner, and enough examples to show Mia what good work looks like.

 What does Rebotify deliver in the first 48 hours?